 Prior to joining NGA, Alex served as Deputy CTO for the Department of Veterans Affairs (VA) and helped launch an updated, personalized VA.gov and led VA’s API program.
 Alex was an early member of the United States Digital Service at VA, working with a talented team to build and scale products that enable Veterans to discover and manage their health and benefits online.

 Alex’s previous experience inside and outside government also includes In-Q-Tel and the Army Geospatial Research Laboratory.
-Alex has a Bachelor of Science in Computer Science from Georgetown University, where he graduated summa cum laude.
-He lives in Washington, DC with his wife, Lacey, who is expecting their first daughter this year.
+Alex has a Bachelor of Science in Computer Science from Georgetown University, where he graduated summa cum laude, and he lives in Washington, DC with his wife, Lacey, and newborn daughter.

 Founder & Executive Director